Former Atlantic County official charged with theft, official misconduct

 A former Atlantic County Superintendent of Elections official has been charged with theft by deception and official misconduct, Atlantic County Prosecutor Damon Tyner said.

-Michael Gibbons, 33, of Stratford, is accused of adding non-worked overtime hours to two employees’ time cards around March 14, 2017, while he was deputy chief.
+Michael Gibbons, 33, of Stratford, is accused of adding non-worked overtime hours to an employee’s time card around March 14, 2017, while he was deputy chief.

 On two of these occasions, Gibbons then solicited the money back from an employee for his personal use, Tyner said.